-Aged 71, has been an Independent Non-executive Director of the Company since September 2004 and Chairman of the Nomination Committee.
+Aged 72, has been an Independent Non-executive Director of the Company since September 2004 and Chairman of the Nomination Committee.
 Dr. Hua graduated from Fudan University with a Bachelor's degree in Economics and holds a Doctorate in World Economics from Fudan University.
 During the period from 1990 to January 2018, he was an advisor for doctoral candidates at Fudan University, and later was the Chief of Academic Committee of economic school Fudan University.
 He had been teaching and conducting research in world economics, China economics and finance at Fudan University.
-Dr. Hua is currently an independent non-executive director of Da Ming International Holdings Limited, a company listed on The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange").
+Dr. Hua is currently an independent non-executive director of Da Ming International Holdings Limited, a company listed on The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange") and a third party independent of the Company and its connected persons.